CrossTheRoadElec/Phoenix5-Documentation/source/ch03_PrimerPhoenixSoft.rst

 It includes the Application Programming Interface (API), which are the functions you call to manipulate the CTRE CAN bus devices: Talon SRX, Victor SPX, CANifier, and Pigeon IMU.

-NOTE: PCM and PDP API are built into the core WPI distribution.
+.. note:: PCM and PDP API are built into the core WPI distribution.

 The C++ and Java APIs are very similar, typically only differing on the function name case (configAllSettings in Java versus ConfigAllSettings in C++).
 Because Java is more widely used in FRC than C++, this document will reference the Java routine names.